Food Safety: What's On Your Plate?

 - Leftovers should be frozen within two hours to prevent bacterial growth.

 Food Safety is a Group Effort

 You might think the farmer or the rancher are the only people that really have control over food safety.
 However, there are many steps involved in keeping food healthy "from farm to table".

-The U.S. government (like the FDA and EPA), the food production industry, farmers and ranchers, academia and consumers all have a part to play.
+The U.S. government (such as the FDA, USDA and EPA), the food production industry, farmers and ranchers, academia and consumers all have a part to play.

 Toxicologists, microbiologists, parasitologists, nutritionists, and medical professionals are experts on food safety, but food safety requires the concerted efforts of many groups to help to keep our nation nutritionally sound.

 To see the most recent FDA recalls on food products, visit: FDA - Recalls, Market Withdrawals, & Safety Alerts

 The Centers for Disease Control and Prevention (CDC) rank antibiotic resistance as one of the top health concerns facing the nation.
 Misuse and inappropriate antibiotic...